Peruzal/xamarin-forms-guide/docs/behaviours.md

+description: Behaviors lets you add functionality to controls without subclassing them.
+Instead the functionality is defined separately in a class that inherits from Behavior.

 # Behaviors

 Behaviors lets you add functionality to controls without subclassing them.
 Instead the functionality is defined separately in a class that inherits from Behavior.